HD 225218

 HD 225218 is a quadruple star system in the northern constellation of Andromeda.
 The primary component, HD 225218 A, is a giant star with a stellar classification of B9III, an apparent magnitude of 6.16, and is a candidate Lambda Boötis star.
 It has a fainter, magnitude 9.65 companion, HD 225218 B, at an angular separation of 5.2″ along a position angle of 171°.
 The primary itself has been identified as a binary star system through interferometry, with the two components separated by 0.165″.
 The pair, HD 225218 Aa and Ab, orbit each other with a period of about 70 years and an eccentricity of 0.515.
-Component B is likewise a spectroscopic binary.
+Component B has been suspected to itself be a spectroscopic binary, but it is now thought that component A contains a third low-mass star.